lsst-dm/dmtn-283/index.md

 Skymaps and tract/patch definitions are also something that can be considered for pre-fetch.

-Even for `day_obs` the total number of records is only about 4,000 for LSSTCam over the ten year survey, and for a static data release we could consider pre-fetching those.
+Even for `day_obs` the total number of records is only about 4,000 for LSSTCam over the ten year survey (twice that if LATISS is included) with limited metadata attached to those records, and for a static data release we could consider pre-fetching those.

 The situation is different for `exposure`, `visit` and `group` where there can be of order 1,000 of each of those created per night (millions of records).
 Those records (including metadata fields) can not be pre-fetched into the server and must be obtained from the database every time they are needed.